artificyan/ml-intro-course/resources/machine_learning_glossary.md

 Term: Definition
 --------

+- Accuracy: Percentage of correct predictions made by a model.

+- Algorithm: An unambiguous specification of how to solve a particular problem.
+In Machine Learning, an algorithm is a list of explicit steps that include: data ingest -> feature extraction -> train model -> predict -> evaluation metrics.
+Examples: linear regression and SVM

 - Epoch: A complete pass through the training dataset.

 - Example: An instance (with its features) and a label.

 - Feature: A property of an instance used in a prediction task.
-For example, a web page might have a feature "contains the word 'cat'".
+Should be columns in dataframe.
+For example, a cat may be "black" in color.

 - Feature Column: A set of related features, such as the set of all possible countries in which users might live.
 An example may have one or more features present in a feature column.
 A feature column is referred to as a “namespace” in the VW system (at Yahoo/Microsoft), or a field.

 - Instance: The thing about which you want to make a prediction.
 For example, the instance might be a web page that you want to classify as either "about cats" or "not about cats".
-Label: An answer for a prediction task ­­ either the answer produced by a machine learning system, or the right answer supplied in training data.
-For example, the label for a web page might be "about cats".

 - Label: An answer for a prediction task ­­ either the answer produced by a machine learning system, or the right answer supplied in training data.
 For example, the label for a web page might be "about cats".

 - Metric: A number that you care about.
 May or may not be directly optimized.

 - Model: The result of applying a machine learning algorithm.
-After training a dataset, you have a specific model that then can be usedto make predictions.
+After training a dataset, you have a specific model that then can be used to make predictions.

 - Objective: A metric that your algorithm is trying to optimize.

+- Optimization: The process of finding the best parameters for a specific model on a specific dataset.
+Common Examples: ordinary least squares (OLS) and Stochastic gradient descent (SGD)
+    - Constrained Optimization: Willing to accept a worse estimate of the model parameter to satisfy other external conditions.
+Common Examples: Lasso, Ridge, and Elastic Net regression

 - Parameters:
     - Model-parameters: